zoho/zohocrm-nodejs-sdk-5.0/versions/3.0.0/README.md

   ```
 - The NodeJS SDK will be installed and a package named **@zohocrm/nodejs-sdk-5.0** will be created in the local machine.

-- include the field - "type" = "module"; in your package.json file to make use of ES modules.
+- include the field - "type" : "module" in your package.json file to make use of ES modules.

 - Another method to install the SDK
   - Add dependencies to the package.json of the node server with the latest version (recommended)